dkvz/majorsetbe/README.md

 - [ ] Test all the alignement options in the editor and pretty much everything that can be altered with buttons including text styles
 - [ ] Minify the CSS in the prod build (is it already?)
 - [ ] Use Webpack instead of node-sass alone so that we can also minify the JS, use imports etc.

+## Resources and links
+* Doc for Event Calendar custom functions (use the search thingy): https://docs.theeventscalendar.com

 ## Discussion